A proposed standard

 Open standards get captured.
 Three guardrails: an open-source reference implementation, third-party verification of disclosure claims, and an anti-rebound layer that surfaces total consumption alongside efficiency.
 None is sufficient alone.

 Greener Hours is a timing-and-disclosure intervention, not a sufficiency one.
 It does not advocate using less AI.
-Tier 3 makes absolute usage visible — but visibility is not advocacy.
+Tier 3 makes absolute usage visible, but visibility is not advocacy.

 When compute disclosure becomes a normal procurement field.

-major AI providers implement the spec, on competitive and procurement pressure.
+- 3 of 5Adoption · 24 mo major AI providers implement the spec, on competitive and procurement pressure.

-of enterprise AI API calls return standardized carbon data by default.
+- 60%Coverage of enterprise AI API calls return standardized carbon data by default.

-of deferrable batch tasks shift to cleaner grid windows.
+- 40%Behavior · Tier 2 of deferrable batch tasks shift to cleaner grid windows.

-Fortune 100 buyers name the spec in AI RFPs.
+- 5+Institutional · Tier 3 Fortune 100 buyers name the spec in AI RFPs.

-“What's your compute-carbon disclosure?” becomes a normal sales question.
+- ∞Cultural “What's your compute-carbon disclosure?” becomes a normal sales question.